Exponentially decreasing critical detection efficiency for any Bell inequality

 Let us assume now that the carried high-dimensional entangled state is a product of $N$ entangled states, as it is the case for hyperentanglement~\cite{Kwiat1997}.
 We also assume that Alice and Bob can perform joint measurements on their subsystems producing $N$ outcomes each from a single click of their detectors.
 The main idea of the method is to use $N$ outcomes from each run of the experiment to violate $N$ Bell inequalities \emph{in parallel}.
 In this way, the probability of detectors' clicks for each of the $N$ inequalities is of the order of the $N$th root of the efficiency of the photon detection, i.e., it is effectively increased.
 We will provide a rigorous analysis that supports this claim.

 To the best of our knowledge, the conjecture that the critical detection efficiency could be lowered by integrating several qubit-qubit entangled states in one pair of particles was first made in Ref.~\cite{Barrett2002}, without a proof.
 In Ref.~\cite{Cabello2006}, it was shown that the critical detection efficiency could be reduced for the so-called Einstein-Podolsky-Rosen-Bell inequalities that require perfect correlations~\cite{Eberhard1995}.
-Similar ideas have been developed in later works focused on quantum key distribution~\cite{jain2020parallel,doda2021quantum} and the $P$ value of a Bell test~\cite{araujo2020bell}.
+Similar ideas have been developed in later works focused on quantum key distribution~\cite{jain2020parallel,doda2021quantum} and the $p$-value of a Bell test~\cite{araujo2020bell}.
 Very recently, the idea has been explored for the case of 2-qubit maximally entangled states~\cite{marton2021bounding}.
 In this paper, we introduce a much more powerful and practical tool: penalized $N$-product (PNP) Bell inequalities.
 This tool leads to smaller critical detection efficiencies than those obtained in Ref.~\cite{marton2021bounding} and applies to any quantum violation of any Bell inequality, thus opening a new path toward loophole-free Bell tests with longer distances and higher dimensions.

-{\em Product Bell inequalities.---}Let us consider $N$ Bell inequalities of the same type in parallel.
+{\em Product Bell inequalities.---}Let us consider $N$ Bell inequalities of the same type, evaluated ``in parallel''.
 Our first task is to identify a single parameter that quantifies the violation of local realism.
 One way to do it is to consider the product of the $N$ parameters of all $N$ Bell inequalities.
-Following this approach, let us start with a Bell inequality of the form \beq \sum_{a,b,x,y}\Pr(a,b|x,y)c_{a,b}^{x,y} \leq C, \eeq where $\Pr(a,b|x,y)$ denotes the conditional probability of Alice and Bob to observe outcomes $a$ and $b$ (with $a,b \in [m]$), respectively, given their choice of measurement settings $x$ and $y$ (with $x,y\in [n]$), respectively, and $C$ is the LHV bound.
-Throughout the text, $[n] = \{0,1,\dots,n-1\}$.
-An $N$-\emph{product Bell inequality} based on Eq.~(\ref{eq:bell}) is defined as \beq \sum_{\va,\vb,\vx,\vy}\Pr(\va,\vb|\vx,\vy)\prod_{i=1}^N c_{a_i,b_i}^{x_i,y_i} \leq C_N, \eeq where $\va = (a_1,\dots,a_N)$ is a tuple of Alice's measurement outcomes, with $a_i\in [m]$ for all $i \in \{1,2,\dots,N\}$, and $\vb,\vx,\vy$ similarly defined. $C_N$ denotes the maximum value of the $N$-product Bell inequality attainable by LHV models.
+Following this approach, let us start with a Bell inequality of the form \beq \sum_{a,b,x,y}\Pr(a,b|x,y)c_{a,b}^{x,y} \leq C, \eeq with $c_{a,b}^{x,y}\geq 0$, where $\Pr(a,b|x,y)$ denotes the conditional probability of Alice and Bob to observe outcomes $a$ and $b$, respectively, given their choice of measurement settings $x$ and $y$, respectively, and $C$ is the LHV bound.
+Our construction applies to \emph{any} Bell inequality, therefore, we will not specify the sets from which the settings or outcome take their values, we will just assume these sets to be finite.
+Note, that any Bell inequality can be brought to the form of a ``nonlocal game'' in Eq.~\eqref{eq:bell} with $c_{a,b}^{x,y}\geq 0$~\cite{araujo2020bell}.